mabq/arch-base/README.md

 ## Before running the script

+On the managed node (where you want to install Archlinux):

-- Change the password of the root user in the managed node:
+- Change the password of the root user:

     ```bash
     # use a simple password, its only temporary
     passwd
     ```

-- Annotate the IP address of the managed node:
+- Check the ip address:

     ```bash
     ip a